cchandre/ConfKAM/README.md

 - *MaxIter*: integer; maximum number of iterations for the Newton method
 ####
 - *Type*: 'cartesian', 'polar'; type of computation for 2d plots
 - *ChoiceInitial*: 'fixed', 'continuation'; method for the initial conditions of the Newton method
+- *MethodInitial*: 'zero', 'one_step'; method to generate the initial conditions for the Newton iteration
 ####
-- *AdaptEps*: boolean; if True adapt the increment of eps in `line_norm()`
+- *AdaptEps*: boolean; if True adapt the increment of eps in `compute_line_norm()`
 - *MinEps*: float; minimum value of the increment of eps if *AdaptEps*=True
 - *MonitorGrad*: boolean; if True, monitors the gradient of *h*(*psi*)
 ####
 - *Precision*: 32, 64 or 128; precision of calculations (default=64)
 - *SaveData*: boolean; if True, the results are saved in a `.mat` file
 - *PlotResults*: boolean; if True, the results are plotted right after the computation
-- *Parallelization*: 2d array [boolean, int]; True for parallelization, int is the number of cores to be used (set int='all' for all of the cores)
+- *Parallelization*: tuple (boolean, int); True for parallelization, int is the number of cores to be used (set int='all' for all of the cores)
 ####
 ---
 For more information: <cristel.chandre@univ-amu.fr>